PEOPLE'S LACROSSE

 REPS3 sets of 30 seconds each hand

-KEY FOCUSWrist rotation, not arm movement
+KEY FOCUSWrist rotation, not arm movement — curl the stick head toward your nose

 CRADLE & WALK